KunalGeed/recipes-etl/README.md

     - You can open the file in your code editor and run the file that way, incase terminal in not working for you.
     - This will execute the script, extract recipes with "Chilies" as an ingredient, determine difficulty, and save the resulting dataset as `test_output.csv`.
     - If you want to search for a different ingredient, please open etl.py.
 On line 48 you can edit the variable `target_word` to whatever you want.
+    - Please note that if you already have an existing `test_output.csv` file in the folder, then it is possible of it raising a permission denied error.
+Please rename the csv and run the code to generate a new one.

 3. **Output:**
     - The script will create a CSV file, `test_output.csv`, containing the filtered and processed recipes.
 The version generated on my local machine is in `output_file.csv.